 Chef’s Pantry: Roasted Garlic

-A must-have for any kitchen, garlic in everything is my moto!
+A must-have for any kitchen, roasted garlic compliments…everything?

 Fresh garlic is the basic staple pantry item all (most) chefs carry, and can be found in nearly every savory recipe.
 Garlic in dressings, garlic in sauces, garlic for marinades, garlic for breads and yes, even garlic for ice cream.
 Although raw garlic is absolutely delicious it sometimes has a mild metallic flavor and may be to overpowering for some recipes.
 Roasted garlic on the other hand becomes far more subtle during the roasting/caramelization process, transforming the cloves into little golden garlic jewels suitable for almost any recipe.